Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Modeling the Agentic AI Systems

-This model's state space $\mathcal{S}_{t}$ and transition function $\delta$ are fundamental to verifying task execution integrity.
+The state space $\mathcal{S}_{t}$ and transition function $\delta$ are fundamental to verifying task execution integrity.
 They provide the basis for the safety invariants (\eg sequential transition checks) and liveness and fairness properties (\eg eventual termination/progression to $\texttt{READY}$ state), detailed in Section~\ref{sec:formal_properties}.

-\shortsectionBf{Task and Sub-task Dynamics.} In a lifecycle model, a task represents the high-level user request that serves as the core unit of work fulfilled by the \hostagent.
+\shortsectionBf{Task and Sub-task Dynamics.} In the lifecycle model, a task represents the high-level user request that serves as the core unit of work fulfilled by the \hostagent.
 A sub-task is a lower-level, constituent component into which the \hostagentcore decomposes the main task.
 Each sub-task has its own lifecycle, tracked within the parent task's context.
 This lifecycle with a defined sequence of states supports fine-grained control for asynchronous execution across distributed \externalentity{s}.

 \shortsectionBf{Sub-task State Transitions.} The sub-task lifecycle begins in the \texttt{CREATED} state.
 Sub-task execution then involves three primary stages.
 For dependency management, if the sub-task requires other sub-tasks to complete (\ie incoming DAG edges exist), it enters the \texttt{AWAITING DEPENDENCY} state and remains paused until all prerequisites are satisfied.
 Once dependencies are satisfied, the sub-task transitions to the \texttt{READY} state.
 For execution initiation, a sub-task in the \texttt{READY} state becomes eligible for execution: the \hostagentcore delegates it to an external entity, transitioning to \texttt{DISPATCHING}, or the \hostagent handles it internally, proceeding directly to \texttt{IN PROGRESS}.
 For completion, successful execution (internal or external) moves the sub-task to the \texttt{COMPLETED} state, which makes its output available for aggregation and triggers dependent sub-tasks in the DAG.